Force over Distance: Chapter 52

 Young stared at the ceiling, embossed with graceful arcs of unreadable text.
 Beneath the surface gloss of his thoughts, bricked back from their link, he articulated his own answer.
 No. Never.
 Not in any timeline.
 Not in any reality.
 Not in any array.
 Not in any set of sets.

 “The only thing that happened to me,” Young said, “is that I understood how little I know.
-About almost everything.”
+About everything.”

 “Sounds terrible,” Rush whispered.